gagang033/TeKBC/README.md

 The highlighting feature of this game is:

-It has a real clock timer running like in the original KBC game

-So, if you don't answer the question in the given time
+It has a real clock timer running like in the original KBC game.
+So, if you don't answer the question in the given time.
 Then, you will run out of time and lose the game

 Two lifelines have also been added to make the game more interesting:

 50-50: you can choose two options
 SKIP: you can request for a change of the question